AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 Note on Implied plugins:
   - ```
-    Plugins that depend on a Jenkins core version before such a plugin was detached from core may or may not actually use any of its features.
-To ensure that plugins don't break whenever functionality they depend on is detached from Jenkins core, it is considered to have a dependency on the detached plugin if it declares a dependency on a version of Jenkins core before the split.
-Since that dependency to the detached plugin is not explicitly specified, it is implied.
+    **Prefer releases that no longer result in implied plugin dependencies.** Sometimes Jenkins core features are moved into plugins, and any plugin with a dependency on an older core release will have an implied dependency on the new plugin.
+This makes plugin management more difficult for administrators, so core dependencies should ideally be chosen so that there are no, or few, implied dependencies.
+See details on **jenkins split-plugins.txt**.
+At this time, a dependency on Jenkins versions newer than 2.184 will not result in such implied dependencies.
     ```
 #### Manual Plugin installation